uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/algorithms.md

 ### LO 4.2.2 Explain the difference between solvable and unsolvable problems in computer science.

-{panel type="teacher-note" summary="Exclusion LO 4.2.2"}
+{panel type="teacher-note"}

 # EXCLUSION STATEMENT (for LO 4.2.2):

 Determining whether a given problem is solvable or unsolvable is beyond the scope of this course and the AP Exam.

 {panel end}